BmoreBlackTechies/BmoreBlackTechies.github.io/README.md

 [rbenv](https://github.com/rbenv/rbenv.git) to install the correct Ruby version, as this can differ system-to-system.

-Once you have the correct version of Ruby installed (2.4.1 as of 26 April 2018), install the required gems with `bundle install`.
+Once you have the correct version of Ruby installed (2.5.1 as of 11 September 2018), install the required gems with `bundle install`.

 To run the site locally, run `bundle exec jekyll serve`.